wuspy/portal_calendar/README.md

     Make sure you buy the bare display with breakout board.
 Don't buy the one preinstalled in a case.
 Don't buy the Black/White/Red version of this display either, just the standard Black/White one.

     This display is intended only for 2-color greyscale (full black or full white, with no grey levels).
 However, this code does some hacks to it to make it support 4-color greyscale for better antialiasing.
 I didn't invent this technique, the [GxEPD2](https://github.com/ZinggJM/GxEPD2_4G) project among others does the same thing.
 The downside of doing this, however, is that results can vary from display to display.
 The greyscale levels may not look as good on your particular display as they do on mine.
-I've tried to design the graphics with that in mind so that the grey level isn't critical to get things to look good, but I've only tried this on one display, and I can't guarantee yours will look perfect.
+I've tried to design the graphics with that in mind so that the grey level isn't critical to get things to look good, but I've only tried this on two of these displays, and I can't guarantee yours will look perfect.

 - **EzSBC ESP32 breakout board**